vicky-eve/Akan-names-IP/Readme.md

 ## Author
 The author of this project is Victoria Eve Awuor
 ### Description of the project
-This is a web application that is intended to take the user's birhday and calculate the day  day of the week they were born and then depending on their gender outputs their Akan Name.
+This is a web application that is intended to take the user's birhday and calculate the  day of the week they were born and then depending on their gender outputs their Akan Name.
 ## Project Set up Instructions

 - Programming languages used: